benaltair/greenlandic-english/README.md

 ## Building

-To create a production version of your app:
+To create a production version of this app:

 ```bash
 npm run build